Derriick/OggEncoder/README.md

 A Python **3** script to encode OGG files with oggenc and keeping the file tree

 ## Usage
-The **vorbis-tools** package must be installed
+The **vorbis-tools** package must be installed.
 This script does not require any additional module.

 ### Command
 For a simple use, the command can be launched without option